-State Total Grant Units Created Per Unit Cost
+State Total Grant Units Created Average

+Grant Award

 South Carolina \$35,000,000 13 \$2,692,308

 California \$17,000,000 6 \$2,833,333

 In 2023, South Carolina established a \$35 million grant to provide one-time funding to 13 EmPATH units in return for hospitals' agreement to operate the units for at least three years.
 In 2022, California established a \$17 million grant to provide funding for the creation and development of six EmPATH units.
+Georgia's costs would vary based on the number of EmPATH units created and extent to which units operate with non-state funds; while the bill would require at least two be created, it allows DBHDD and DCH to accept or solicit private funding for the pilot program.